deepaksood619/deepaksood619.github.io/docs/languages/java/questions.md

 If the array is an array of primitive types, then all the elements of the array will be initialized to the default value corresponding to that primitive type.

 https://www.toptal.com/core-java/interview-questions

+## Other Questions

+1. **Java Fundamentals:** - Can you explain the difference between JDK, JRE, and JVM?
+How do these components work together in Java development?
+2. **Object-Oriented Programming (OOP):** - How does Java implement the principles of object-oriented programming?
+Can you give examples of inheritance and polymorphism in Java?
+3. **Exception Handling:** - What is the difference between checked and unchecked exceptions in Java?
+Can you provide a scenario where custom exceptions would be beneficial?
+4. **Java Collections Framework (JCF):** - Can you discuss the differences between Set, List, and Map in Java?
+How do you decide which one to use in a specific scenario?
+5. **Concurrency:** - Explain how you would handle concurrency in Java.
+What are the differences between the `synchronized` keyword and `ReentrantLock`?
+6. **Java 8 Features:** - How have Java 8 features like streams and lambdas changed the way you write Java code?
+Can you give an example where these features significantly simplify the code?
+7. **Design Patterns and Architecture:** - Can you explain the Singleton design pattern and where you might use it?
+Are there any drawbacks to its use in application development?
+8. **Spring Framework (for Spring-related positions):** - How does the Spring Framework simplify Java development?
+Can you explain dependency injection and how Spring facilitates it?